MagicianMido32/Maze-USB-Spreading-Trick/README.md

 It's possible however to add a simple ransomware that encrypts the victims files while infecting the usb and decrypt them when the spreading artifact is launched on another machine.

-This method is extremely effective while pentesting organization that has no inter-network between its pcs and rely only on usb thumb stick to share files together (lost of organizations actually)
+This method is extremely effective while pentesting organization that has no inter-network between its pcs and rely only on usb thumb stick to share files together (lots of organizations actually)